revesansparole/pkglts/doc/option/sphinx/main.rst

 sphinx
 ======

 Extend basic documentation to use the sphinx_ set of tools.
+This option will use the 'default' theme by default instead of 'classic' to ensure that the right theme will be selected on readthedocs_.

 Modifications
 -------------